Appeal of Financial Aid Suspension

 Students have the right to appeal their suspension of financial aid if they have extenuating circumstances that prevented them from making SAP.
 Extenuating circumstances are limited to 1) death or serious illness or injury to an immediate family member, 2) extended hospitalization or medical condition of the student, 3) victimization of a violent crime or natural disaster, 4) and work related difficulties, and 5) other unexpected documented situations.
 Lack of transportation to school, poor class performance, and pursuit of a double or dual major are not extenuating circumstances.
 The appeal must be address the following: 1) the extenuating circumstances that prevented the student from meeting the Satisfactory Academic Progress (SAP) standards, 2) what has changed that will enable you to meet SAP, and 3) plan of action to resolve or control the cause for the circumstance or unit-deficiency and explain how it will not cause problems in the future.

-Before completing the appeal, SAP Counseling must be completed.
-Once the counseling is completed, the appeal form will become within 2 business days online at https:savannahstate.verifymyfafsa.com.
+The appeal must be completed online at https:savannahstate.verifymyfafsa.com.
+If the appeal is not available, please contact the office.
+The appeal is available through January 18th.
+An appeal can only be submitted once for the semester.
 Supporting documents must be uploaded with the appeal.
-In the case of maximum tame frame, a letter from the academic advisor, Department Chair or Dean and evidence graduation is likely to occur in the near future is needed.
+In the case of maximum time frame, a letter from the academic advisor, Department Chair or Dean and evidence graduation is likely to occur in the near future is needed.
 The SAP appeal form must be submitted by the end of the Drop/Add period for the semester in which the student plans to attend.
 Failure to adhere to this time line will result in the student losing the right to appeal the financial aid suspension for that semester.

 The SAP Appeals Committee will review appeals at the end of the semester after grades are posted.
 The Office of Financial Aid will notify the student of the committee's decision via campus email.
 Decision results will be available on PAWS.
 Due to FERPA, decision information cannot be given over the phone.
 The SAP committee decision is final.
-If denied, students are free to resubmit an appeal with an updated narrative and additional documents.
+If denied, students are able to submit an additional appeal after meeting with a Financial Aid Counselor.

 If approved, the student will be placed on Financial Aid Probation status for the subsequent semester(s).
 While on Financial Aid Probation, the Office of Financial Aid may require the student to maintain a specified percentage of semester coursework, cumulative GPA, receive tutorial assistance and/or complete a SAP Agreement.
 If any of the prescribed conditions are not met, eligibility will be denied.
 The student will be awarded based on funds available and replacement of previously awarded funds is not guaranteed.